 - Name your campaign something clear and meaningful.

 - Add Teams and Tags as needed.

 - Add and name as many variants as you need for your campaign.
 You can choose different platforms, message types, and layouts for each of your added variants.
 For more on this topic, refer to Multivariate and A/B testing.

-- Choose your advancement options, as necessary.
+- Choose your advancement behavior.

 Step 2: Compose your SMS

 Composing an SMS is easy!
 Just write your message using languages and personalization (Liquid, Connected Content, and Emojis) as needed.
-Be sure to adhere to our Message Copy Limits to reduce your chances of overage charges.
+Be sure to adhere to our message copy limits to reduce your chances of overage charges.

 If you plan to use Liquid, be sure to include a default value for your chosen personalization so, in the event your user profile of the recipient is incomplete, they will not receive a blank placeholder

 Hi, !, instead of their name or a coherent sentence.

 Need help creating awesome copy?
 Try using the AI copywriting assistant.
 Input a product name or description and the AI will generate human-like marketing copy for use in your messaging.

 If desired, you can add a Contact Card to your SMS message to make it easy for your customers to add your business and contact information to their contacts.
 You can assign common properties to these cards, such as your company’s name, phone number, address, email, and a small photo.
 Check out Contact Cards to learn more.

 Step 3: Preview and test your message

 Braze always recommends previewing and testing your message before sending.
 Switch to the Test tab to send a test SMS to content test groups or individual users, or preview the message as a user directly in Braze.